NFL's opening day: Reaction to Colin Kaepernick's anthem protest

 Protests not just for the pros

-Kaepernick also retweeted a picture purporting to show several members of a high school team, Watkins Mill High School in Gaithersburg, MD, kneeling during the anthem.
+Kaepernick retweeted a picture purporting to show several members of a high school team, Watkins Mill High School in Gaithersburg, Maryland, kneeling during the anthem.

 The Twittersphere was divided between support and condemnation for the athlete.